Get Quote

 Labmate Benchtop Colorimeter delivers consistent results with measurement range of 420 to 660 nm.
 They offer an easy-to-read digital display for clear output in varied environments.
 Their compact design ensures efficient space management while maintaining stability during operations.
 They feature user-friendly controls and an intuitive interface for smooth handling and improved productivity.
 Our Benchtop Colorimeter are for color analysis in laboratories, ensuring product quality in industries and food production.

-Benchtop Colorimeter LMCOM-A101
+Selection Guide for Benchtop Colorimeter

 Frequently Asked Questions